siriscent7/flurry/README.md

 # Flurry — A Columnar SQL Query Engine in Java

 **Flurry** is an analytical SQL query engine built from scratch in **Java 17**.
-It implements the full query-compilation pipeline — lexing, parsing, logical planning, rule-based optimization, and **morsel-driven parallel execution** — over a **columnar storage** layer.
-It supports filters, joins, aggregations, sorting, and a plan optimizer, and achieves a measured **2.9× speedup** through multi-threaded execution.
+It implements the complete query-compilation pipeline — lexing, parsing, logical planning, rule-based optimization, and **morsel-driven parallel execution** — over a **columnar storage** layer.
+It supports filters, joins, aggregations, sorting, and a plan optimizer, ships with an interactive SQL shell, and achieves a measured **2.9× speedup** through multi-threaded execution.

 ## Motivation

 Modern analytical warehouses (Snowflake, BigQuery, Redshift) get their speed from principles that everyday database *use* never exposes:

 - **Columnar storage** — read only the columns a query touches.
 - **Query compilation & optimization** — turn declarative SQL into an optimized physical plan.
 - **Parallel execution** — split a single query across CPU cores.